TABLE OF CONTENTS

 Elasticsearch Configuration

-The ElasticSearch server to which Znode points is configured in the API's web.config.
-More detail about the ElasticSearchRootUri setting is here.
+The Elasticsearch server to which Znode points is configured in the API's web.config.
+More detail about the ElasticsearchRootUri setting is here.

-ElasticSearch index name configuration is stored in the SQL database.
+Elasticsearch index name configuration is stored in the SQL database.
 More detail about Elasticsearch index names is here.

 Elasticsearch API